vimanuelt/HyprSetup/README.md

 # Hyprland Setup Assistant for FreeBSD

-Hyprland Setup Assistant is a Go-based command-line tool designed to simplify the installation, configuration, and troubleshooting of the **Hyprland** window manager on **FreeBSD**.
+Hyprland Setup Assistant is a Go-based command-line tool designed to simplify the installation, configuration, and troubleshooting of the **Hyprland** window manager on **GhostBSD**.
 This application ensures that all necessary packages are installed, environment variables are properly set, and services like **DBus** are up and running.

 ## Features